Tammy-Butcher/test1-rev/docs/Configure Media Features/rev-ai/vbrick-model-context-protocol-mcp-server.md

 ## Requirements

-To use the Vbrick MCP server you will need:
+To use the Vbrick MCP server, you will need:

 * API key from Vbrick Rev for use with an LLM system
 * Linux server or your computer (Linux or Windows).
-Linux server is recommend for production use.
+A Linux server is recommended for production use.
 * Node.js v22.22.0 or above
-* Code from Vbrick MCP Server repository
+* Code from the Vbrick MCP Server repository

 ## Installation

 To create a local self-hosted Vbrick MCP Server, complete the following installation steps:

 1. On your Vbrick Rev tenant, [create an API key](doc:create-an-api-key) with the following settings:
-   1. The key should be named **vbrick-mcp-server** with a random unique key.
+   1. The key should be named **vbrick-mcp-server** with a random, unique key.
 Make note of the unique key.
    2. The **authorized redirect URI** should be: `http://localhost:8008/oauth/callback`.
 Some LLM servers like Claude make multiple connections.
-We recommend adding a second redirect URI `http://localhost:8009/oauth/callback` as a result.
+We recommend adding a second redirect URI,  `http://localhost:8009/oauth/callback`, as a result.
 2. On your server/computer, install **NodeJS** from [Node.js - Download Node.js](https://nodejs.org/en/download).
 3. Download the [Vbrick MC Server repository](https://github.com/vbrick/vbrick-mcp-server) from GitHub.
-4. Extract the **vbrick-mcp-server** content to a folder (let's say vbrick-mcp-server) to your server or computer.
+4. Extract the **vbrick-mcp-server** content to a folder (e.g., vbrick-mcp-server) on your server or computer.
 5. In the vbrick-mcp-server folder, edit the **.env** file and configure the **Vbrick Rev tenant URL** and the **API key** you created in Rev as seen in the code block below.

 ```node .env